inartov555/python_pw_e2e_test/README.md

 ## Note:
 - !!!
 This is just an example of the code; this framework cannot be used for testing Instagram or running multiple times !!!
+- But anyway, the tests run if the framework is started

 ---